teamcandor/profiletree/README.md

 ## The goal

-Build a tool that fetches user data from [this endpoint](http://localhost:3000), manipulates, and renders it in React/Next.
+Build a tool that fetches user data from /api/profile/[id], manipulates, and renders it in React/Next.

 - You should be able to render the person's personal information, their recent activity/posts, and a profile picture.